Let’s talk about the life of a creative for a minute.

 For notes, content creation, and batch writing, I use Evernote.
 Within the app, I’ve created countless templates that serve as fill-in-the-blank forms during discovery calls with potential clients.

-For scheduling, I use multiple color-coded calendars and get specific.
+As for meeting scheduling tools, I use multiple color-coded calendars and get specific.
 I break them down into the following categories: home, blog content, photo shoots, and deadlines.

 Challenge: create and implement one business system within the next week